Excerpted From the CFM Strategic Plan:

 Resolutions Committee Members – Jim Low, Dana Ripper, Ginny Wallace, Zach Morris, and DeeCee Darrow.

 Resource Advisory Committee List– This list shows the names of the Committee and examples of topics for each.

-Committee Membership Request Form– If you would like to serve on any Resource Advisory Committee (RAC), please submit this form to Executive Director, Brandon Butler or Director of Operations, Micaela Haymaker.
+Committee Membership Request Form– If you would like to serve on any Resource Advisory Committee (RAC), please submit this form to Executive Director, Tyler Schwartze or Director of Operations, Micaela Haymaker.

 Member/Affiliate Request of Conservation Issue Review – Any member of the Federation may request consideration or review of a relevant conservation issue or topic.
 You must include enough detail so that anyone reading about, or assigned to, your submission understands the exact nature of the conservation issue.
-For pre-filed resolutions to be presented at annual convention, this form needs to be submitted to Executive Director, Brandon Butler or Director of Operations, Micaela Haymaker by December 31.
+For pre-filed resolutions to be presented at the annual convention, this form needs to be submitted to Executive Director, Tyler Schwartze or Director of Operations, Micaela Haymaker by December 31.

-Steps for Resolution Process – Steps for the process of a Resolution to be presented at Convention.
+Steps for Resolution Process – Steps for the process of a Resolution to be presented at the Convention.

 Process and Procedures for Resolutions and Advisory Committee Actions – Complete Details of Process